jamesjoshuahill/secret/API.md

 This micro service provides two endpoints that accept and provide JSON.

-_Clients are responsible for storing the id and AES key in order to get the cipher later._
+_Clients are responsible for storing the id and AES key in order to get the secret later._

-### Create a cipher
+### Create a secret

 #### Request

-Endpoint: `POST /v1/ciphers`
+Route: `POST /v1/secrets`

 Headers: